The Remarkable Story of Cuff Slocum

 The will begins with an exuberant statement.
 “I Cuf Slocum formerly a cervant of John Slocum and since by him set free and now a free man in the Township of Dartmouth…in New England, farmer by trade, being in my declining years but through the mercies of almighty God suffered to retain a reasonable understanding, perfect memory & thanks be given unto Almighty God therefore knowing that it is for all men appointed once to die, do for the preventing of future trouble in my family make & ordain this my last will & testament that is to say I give and recommend my soul into the hands of almighty God my master and merciful creator whence I had my first being, and my body I commit to the earth therein to be decently buried at the discretion of my executor herein after named.”

 This statement celebrates his freedom and recognizes the person who played the key role in achieving that freedom.
-It expresses a strong devotion to God and appreciation for such worldly estate it has pleased God to bless him with.
-It states his profession as a farmer.
+It also expresses a strong devotion to God and appreciation for such worldly estate it has pleased God to bless him with.
+Perhaps a reflection of the influences of both Bathsheba Slocum and his wife, Ruth Moses, whose family were Christians.
+Finally it states his profession as a farmer.

 The will reveals different treatment of his daughter, Sarah, from that of his other five daughters.
 Where all other family members – wife, daughters and sons – are always characterized as “well-beloved,” Sarah is not.
 And where the other five daughters are all to receive bequests of £3 each, Sarah is to receive only five shillings or a quarter of a pound.
 At the time of drawing up his will, Sarah, the eldest daughter and first child born on Cuttyhunk in 1752, would have been nineteen years old.
 We are left to wonder what caused her father to single her out in this way.